(Download by clicking on pdf button at end.)

 Of course, in a typical suburban neighborhood, there are more than chickadees nesting.
 Hopefully the cardinals, mockingbirds, wrens will also produce two more young per nest.
 Thus there will be 8 more nestlings.
 But there is a catch.
-The feeding range of chickadees is about 20,000 square feet.
+The feeding range of chickadees is about 80,000 square feet.
 For the sake of discussion, assume that the feeding range of those other species is about the same.
-A typical tract home lot is about 5,000 square feet.
-Thus there will be four homes in that range, four times more glass and 8 deaths from window strikes.
-See diagram at Footnote C below.
+A typical tract home lot is about 10,000 square feet.
+Thus there will be eight homes in that range, four times more glass and 20 deaths from window strikes and over 60 cat related deaths.
+See diagram at Footnote B below.

 Exact arithmetic computations are not possible when working from general mortality estimates (2 deaths per residence) to actual breeding ranges.
 They are illustrative.
 However, the overall conclusion is clear – if bird friendly yard programs do not start by preventing window strike deaths, the native plantings in those yards may result in little or no increase in bird population – the goal of bird friendly yards.

 Yes, birds can have more than one brood – but it is also true that if one of the parents dies from a window strike during the feeding period, that the entire nest will fail.